 The proposed protocol cannot achieve perfect key secrecy, due to the fact that one bit of information on the key is leaked with every value α_i .
 Furthermore, linear algebra could be a powerful tool when used against a protocol that has only linear transformation.
-These observations have been used to mount an attack on the privacy of an earlier version of our protocol [Di Pietro and Molva 2007], as detailed in [van Deursen et al. 2008].
+These observations have been used to mount an attack on the privacy of an earlier version of our protocol [10], as detailed in [33].
 We first provide a brief summary of the attack method developed in this paper in order to further evaluate the current protocol with respect to this method.

-In [van Deursen et al. 2008], the authors focus on the amount of information that is leaked through the DPM function and the resulting relation between α_i and V[i].
+In [33], the authors focus on the amount of information that is leaked through the DPM function and the resulting relation between α_i and V[i].
 In particular, starting by a system composed of $\ell + 1$ tuples: